uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

 It may be advantageous to bind a suitable directory into the container with the ``--bind`` flag to ``systemd-nspawn``.

-UBOS will never auto-generate a new key pair when running UBOS in a container;
+UBOS will never auto-generate a new key pair when running UBOS in a container.

 To log into a remote UBOS device as the shepherd
 ------------------------------------------------